mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:19:19 I also really kind of liked this way to play.

-00:19:21 So the, the video shows this way to play with things of, of it just had a list of strings
+00:19:21 So the video shows this way to play with things of, of it just had a list of strings

 00:19:26 and then, used a comprehension to convert that, to, to call a function on a whole bunch